Blog

 Types of Driving Distractions

-Anything that sends your attention away from operating a motor vehicle is a distraction.
-Sending a text message, talking on a cell phone, using a navigation system, and eating while driving are a few common distractions.
-There are three main types of distraction:
+Distractions are classified as anything that sends your attention away from properly operating your motor vehicle.
+Some examples of distractions are: sending a text message, talking on a cell phone, using a navigation system, and eating while driving.
+There are three main types of distractions:

 1. Visual: taking your eyes off the road